Ron and Jane Graham know a good opportunity when they see one.

 The event also celebrated a major milestone—the Grahams have now donated close to $20 million in their lifetime to support the university and its students, which is the largest cumulative gift from alumni in university history.
 In recognition of that remarkable support, the university announced that the main court in the PAC will be named Ron and Jane Graham Centre Court.

 “We are privileged to have the support of Ron and Jane Graham, who are shining examples of what it means to be passionate University of Saskatchewan alumni,” said U of S President Peter Stoicheff.
 “Their generosity is evident across campus, having contributed to numerous athletic initiatives, academic programs, and student scholarships.
 Simply put, they are outstanding supporters who have made a positive impact on our campus for our entire community.”

 The Grahams have been proud Huskie supporters for decades because athletics played a positive role in their university experiences.
-When they studied at the U of S—Ron obtained his bachelor of engineering and Jane attained her bachelor of education, both in 1962—Ron was a quarterback for the Huskie football team while Jane was actively involved in intramurals, playing every sport offered.
+When they studied at the U of S—Ron (BE’62, DCL’13) and Jane (BEd’63) —Ron was a quarterback for the Huskie football team while Jane was actively involved in intramurals, playing every sport offered.